omniprime/100-days-of-code/log.md

 **Thoughts:** I am not sure what I am doing wrong.
 I have tried to get my weather data with javascript and with jquery.
 No luck.
 I am not sure what I am missing.
 I am not having good luck with it tonight, so I will step back and try again tomorrow.

+### Day 60: March 5th, 2017

+**Today's Progress**: Weather App progress was made.
+Finally was able to get the data to load.

+**Thoughts:** Not sure what my issue was, but I was able to get the data to load.
+It is a little slower than I would like so I think I am going to have to figure out a way to get the info before it draws the page.
+Still thrilled I was able to finally get it to display the info I needed.
+I do find it a little odd that the OpenWeatherMap uses an array for the current weather but objects for everything else.
+Once again I am happy that I used the console to figure out a few things.
+It has to become a habbit for me in the future.